LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 The Apple Business Chat messaging channel now supports a new Rich Message type that allows you to submit payment requests to consumers using **Apple Pay**.
 The consumers can then respond to the payment request using their preferred Apple Pay payment methods.

-You submit an Apple Pay request to the consumer (similar to sending a [structured content template](structured-content-apple-business-chat-templates-introduction.html)), and the consumer replies with their payment response.
+An Apple Pay request is sent to the consumer, and the consumer replies with their payment response.

 See the message flow below: